GodotMisogi/johnny/content/post/category-theory/index.md

 _Lemma_.
 (Yoneda) The set of natural transformations $\alpha$ is in one-to-one correspondence with $\mathcal F(A)$.
 Similarly for contravariant $\mathcal G\colon \mathbf C \to \mathbf{Set}$.

 _Proof_.
-The following commmutative diagram is evaluated on points.
+The following commutative diagram is evaluated on points.

 <!-- $$\begin{CD} \mathcal C(A, A) @>{\alpha_A}>> \mathcal C(A, B)\end{CD}$$ -->